smokydastona/Adaptive-Mob-Ai-Fabric_Fork/docs/TROUBLESHOOTING.md

 - Mod is self-contained, no external libraries needed

 **If still occurring**:
-1. Check you're using `-all.jar` version, not plain `.jar`
+1. Ensure you only have ONE copy of the mod jar installed (and that you're using the Fabric build).
-   - ✅ `Adaptive-Mob-Ai-1.1.80-all.jar`
+  - ✅ `Adaptive-Mob-Ai-Fabric-<version>.jar`
-   - ❌ `Adaptive-Mob-Ai-1.1.80.jar`
+  - ❌ Having both a Forge/legacy jar and the Fabric jar at the same time
-2. Delete plain `.jar` if both exist in mods folder
+2. Remove duplicates and restart

 ---